quantcdn-templates/app-wordpress/README.md

 ## Local Development

-For both deployment options, you can develop locally:
+For both deployment options, you can develop locally using either Docker Compose or DDEV:

+### Option 1: Docker Compose
 1. **Clone** your repo (or this template)
 2. **Copy overrides**:
    ```bash